|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-We look forward to making these for the holidays, but you really don't need a special occasion to bake them.
-There's very little preparation involved since it's just a matter of layering ingredients and popping them in the oven.
+While these bars are a great treat for the holidays, you really don't need a special occasion to bake them.
+There's very little preparation involved, since it's just a matter of layering the ingredients and popping the bars in the oven.

-You can change them up a bit by replacing the butterscotch chips with more chocolate chips, peanut butter chips, or white chocolate chips.
-There are lots of options in the markets these days!
-We think toffee chips would be amazing.
-Or, make dulce de leche (caramel sauce) with sweetened condensed milk and use that on the bars.
-We've included a simple caramel how-to below the recipe but plan in advance because you will have to let the milk cook for several hours in the slow cooker.
+You can change your Hello Dolly bars up a bit by replacing the butterscotch chips with more chocolate chips, peanut butter chips, toffee chips, or white chocolate chips; or make dulce de leche with sweetened condensed milk and drizzle it on the bars for added tastiness.

 Gather the ingredients.

-Melt the butter and then combine it with the graham cracker crumbs in a bowl.
-Mix well.
-Pat the graham cracker crumb mixture in the bottom of a 13-by-9-by-2-inch baking pan.
+Melt the butter in a small saucepan.
+Combine it with the graham cracker crumbs in a bowl and mix well.
+Spread and evenly pat the crumb mixture in the bottom of the baking pan.

-Drizzle the sweetened condensed milk over all.
-Do not stir as you want the layers to be intact.
+Drizzle the sweetened condensed milk evenly over the bars, without stirring, so the layers remain intact.

-Bake in the preheated oven for about 25 minutes.
+Transfer to the oven and bake for 25 minutes.